Cello (album)

-Cello is a solo album by cellist David Darling recorded in 1991 and 1992 and released on the ECM label.
+Cello is a solo album by cellist David Darling recorded over two sessions in November 1991 and January 1992 and released on ECM later that year.

 Reception

-The Allmusic review by Ron Wynn awarded the album 3 stars stating "Superior cello playing by David Darling, a brilliant stylist who's not strictly, or even mainly, a jazz player.
+The AllMusic review by Ron Wynn awarded the album 3 stars stating "Superior cello playing by David Darling, a brilliant stylist who's not strictly, or even mainly, a jazz player.
 But he's an improviser, and his bowed and plucked solos are often astonishing in their clarity, depth, speed, and construction.
-He's also benefited by ECM's always-excellent production and mastering".
+He's also benefited by ECM's always-excellent production and mastering."